- Auto Play

 Page #220 Bookmark Pagee 10

-make a joke and giggled.
+Then under the covers she spread her legs open and back quickly tomake a joke and giggled.
 I guess to lighten the mood.
 Well, it worked.
 The air in

 the room did lighten up as Pumba laughed right out loud.